open-policy-agent/opa/docs/book/kubernetes-admission-control.md

 kubectl create -f ingress-bad.yaml -n qa
 ```

-The second Ingress is rejected because it's hostname does not match the whitelist in the `qa` namespace.
+The second Ingress is rejected because its hostname does not match the whitelist in the `qa` namespace.

 ### 6. Modify the policy and exercise the changes

 OPA allows you to modify policies on-the-fly without recompiling any of the services that offload policy decisions to it.

-To enforce the second half of the policy from the start of this tutorial you can load another policy into OPA that rejects Ingress objects in different namespaces from sharing the same hostname.
+To enforce the second half of the policy from the start of this tutorial you can load another policy into OPA that prevents Ingress objects in different namespaces from sharing the same hostname.

 [ingress-conflicts.rego](https://github.com/open-policy-agent/opa/blob/master/docs/book/tutorials/kubernetes-admission-control-validation/ingress-conflicts.rego):